-- changes in general economic, business and political conditions, including the possibility of intensified international hostilities, acts of terrorism, and changes in either or both the United States and international lending, capital and financial markets; - the effect of legislative initiatives or proposals, statutory changes, governmental or other applicable regulations and/or changes in industry requirements, including privacy regulations; - the risks of reduction in revenue from the elimination of existing and potential customers due to consolidation in or new laws or regulations affecting the banking, retail and financial services industries or due to financial failures or other setbacks suffered by firms in those industries; - changes in the growth rates of the markets for our solutions; - failures to adapt our solutions to changes in technology or in the marketplace; - internal or external security breaches of our systems, including those relating to the theft of personal information and computer viruses affecting our software or platforms, and the reactions of customers, card associations, government regulators and others to any such events: - the reaction of our current and potential customers to communications from us or our regulators regarding information security, risk management, internal audit or other matters: - competitive pressures on pricing related to our solutions including the ability to attract new, or retain existing, customers; - an operational or natural disaster at one of our major operations centers; - and other risks detailed elsewhere in the "Statement Regarding Forward-Looking Information," "Risk Factors" section and other sections of the Company's Annual Report on Form 10-K for the year ended December 31, 2013, this Form 10-Q and our other filings with the Securities and Exchange Commission.
+- changes in general economic, business and political conditions, including the possibility of intensified international hostilities, acts of terrorism, and changes in either or both the United States and international lending, capital and financial markets; - the effect of legislative initiatives or proposals, statutory changes, changes in governmental or other applicable regulations and/or changes in industry requirements, including privacy regulations; - the risks of reduction in revenue from the elimination of existing and potential customers due to consolidation in or new laws or regulations affecting the banking, retail and financial services industries or due to financial failures or other setbacks suffered by firms in those industries; - changes in the growth rates of the markets for our solutions; - failures to adapt our solutions to changes in technology or in the marketplace; - internal or external security breaches of our systems, including those relating to the theft of personal information and computer viruses affecting our software or platforms, and the reactions of customers, card associations, government regulators and others to any such events: - the reaction of our current and potential customers to communications from us or our regulators regarding information security, risk management, internal audit or other matters; - · competitive pressures on pricing related to our solutions including the ability to attract new, or retain existing, customers; - an operational or natural disaster at one of our major operations centers; - and other risks detailed elsewhere, including, without limitation, the factors set forth in "Item 1A.
+Risk Factors" in the Company's Annual Report on Form 10-K for the year ended December 31, 2013 and any subsequent periodic or current reports filed by us with the Securities and Exchange Commission.